sanketshirode95/rtCamp_Assignment_QA/README.md

 Assignment to assess both manual and automation testing skills.
 ## Description

-The provided test cases demonstrate how to automate browser interactions such as navigating to web pages, filling out forms, and extracting data using Playwright's Java API.
+The provided test cases demonstrate how to automate browser interactions such as go to amazon.com-validate Login, product checkout-should be able to add product to cart, search functionality-Validate Search Result and wishlist Functionality-Validate Product Wishlist functionality using Playwright framework.

 ## Setup